+RACE ENVIRONMENT The Juan de Fuca Strait poses a number of challenges for Swiftsure racers, and the Organizing Authority implements measures to continually assess and mitigate risks.
+Not all racers are accustomed to sailing in such waters where commercial vessels can be steaming at 20+ knots.
 There is a Traffic Separation Scheme (TSS) which is recognized by the International Maritime Organization, in the Strait of Juan de Fuca and Haro Strait.
-United States Coast Guard (USCG) Puget Sound VTS ("Seattle Traffic") and the Victoria and Prince Rupert MCTS Canadian Coast Guard (CCG) Centres ("Victoria Traffic" and "Prince Rupert Traffic") provide timely information to participating vessels regarding traffic movement, weather, and hazards to navigation.
+Puget Sound Vessel Traffic Service ("Seattle Traffic") and the Victoria and Prince Rupert MCTS (Marine Communications and Traffic Services) Canadian Coast Guard (CCG) Centres ("Victoria Traffic" and "Prince Rupert Traffic") provide timely information to participating vessels regarding traffic movement, weather, and hazards to navigation.
 Swiftsure boats are not participating vessels in the TSS, and therefore are not required to report and obtain a traffic clearance when crossing the TSS.
-This further necessitates that racers be vigilant in keeping a constant watch.

-Naval vessels most often do not broadcast an Automatic Identification System (AIS) transmission but VTS (Seattle Traffic, Victoria Traffic, and Prince Rupert Traffic) are aware of location, direction and speed of these vessels.
+This further necessitates those boats be vigilant in keeping a constant watch.
+Naval vessels most often do not broadcast an Automatic Identification System (AIS) transmission, but Seattle Traffic, Victoria Traffic, and Prince Rupert Traffic are aware of location, direction and speed of these vessels.